-The "Doctoral Programme in Governance" is the Hertie School doctoral programme.
-The Hertie School is also a member of the “Berlin Graduate School for Global and Transregional Studies (BGTS)”.
-It is furthermore part of the DFG Research Training Group “The Dynamics of Demography, Democratic Processes and Public Policies (DYNAMICS)".
+The Doctoral Programme in Governance is the Hertie School's doctoral programme.
+The Hertie School is also a member of the Berlin Graduate School for Global and Transregional Studies (BGTS).
+It is furthermore part of the DFG Research Training Group The Dynamics of Demography, Democratic Processes and Public Policies (DYNAMICS).

 The Doctoral Programme in Governance is a three-year structured doctoral programme with a focus on governance and public policy.
-It familiarizes students with cutting-edge research concepts and methods and brings together perspectives from political science, economics, law, sociology, and management.
+It familiarises students with cutting-edge research concepts and methods and brings together perspectives from political science, economics, law, sociology, and management.
 Interested students can select from a variety of advisors and topics. [more]

 The DFG Research Training Group "The Dynamics of Demography, Democratic Processes and Public Policies" (DYNAMICS) provides doctoral researchers with a unique and internationally competitive three-year PhD programme in cutting-edge quantitative methods and advanced theories of demography, democracy and public policy.
-It is a joint endeavour of the Department of Social Sciences at Humboldt-Universität zu Berlin and the Hertie School of Governance and funded by the German Research Foundation.
+It is a joint endeavour of the Department of Social Sciences at Humboldt-Universität zu Berlin and the Hertie School and funded by the German Research Foundation.
 From fall 2019, a total of 35 doctoral researchers will study the relationship between demographic change, democratic processes and public policy. [more]